 - Allergies: some will be mild and some severe, but make sure it is the cat causing your allergy before taking action.
 Check our factsheet on allergies

 - Going away: if you can’t afford to board your cat, have you asked friends or family whether they can care for your cat while you’re away?
 Pet sitting services are an option to consider also.
 If you travel frequently, a cat may not be the best pet for you.

 If you have no option but to surrender your cat, your options include:

 - Surrender to a shelter such as Cat Protection

 - Rehoming your cat yourself eg asking friends, family, work colleagues, advertising etc.

-Please note as a no kill shelter Cat Protection only has a very limited number of surrender spaces and we cannot guarantee when these spaces will become available.
+Please note, as a no kill shelter Cat Protection has a closely managed number of surrender spaces and we cannot guarantee when these spaces will become available.

 If you’ve made an appointment to bring your cat to Cat Protection, please bring with you any health records, microchip forms and relevant paperwork belonging to your cat (eg desexing certificate).
 There is a fee of $100 to surrender your cat ($30 for kittens) and the cat’s legal owner (as listed on the microchip & registration forms) needs to sign the surrender form.
 As we do not have vets onsite surrender appointments are restricted to set days and times during the week.
 We cannot accept cats with infectious diseases that will threaten the health and welfare of the cats in our care.